 Step 1: Install and activate Business Directory Plugin

-Step 2: Create necessary blog directory pages
+Step 2: Create the necessary WordPress blog directory pages

 The main listing archive page can be set as the home page of your blog directory.

 Step 3: Get customized form fields

 You can edit, add, or delete form fields from WordPress Dashboard → Directory → Form Fields.

-Let’s edit our existing form fields to get the following fields.
+So, let’s edit our existing form fields to get the following fields.

 - Blog Title